Montigny-lès-Vesoul

 Montigny-lès-Vesoul ([mɔ̃tiɲi lɛ vəzul], literally Montigny near Vesoul) is a commune in the Haute-Saône department in the region of Bourgogne-Franche-Comté in eastern France.
 The Abbey of Montigny-lès-Vesoul was founded in 1286, and completely rebuilt in the 18th century.
 It was closed and sold at the French Revolution, and has been a listed monument since 1997.

+The town is located near Vesoul.